barci2/6.4210-Robotic-Manipulation/README.md

 - `pip install ipython`
 - `pip install pyvirtualdisplay`

-If you are running WSL2 on Windows, ensure you install the following to enable the graphics libraries to work:
+If you are running WSL on Windows, ensure you install the following to enable the graphics libraries to work:
+ - Update to the latest version of WSL
  - `sudo apt install mesa-utils`
- - Install
  - Install XcXsrv software on your Windows Machine: https://sourceforge.net/projects/vcxsrv/files/latest/download
  - Before running this code, start an instance of XcXsrv (by starting the XLaunch application).
 Leave all settings in XLaunch at the default, except, *disable Access Control*.
 You should only need to do this once (unless you kill XcXsrv or restart your machine).
- - Every time you open a new WSL terminal, you must run `export DISPLAY=<IP ADDRESS>:0.0`, where you can find `<IP ADDRESS>` by running `ipconfig` in a command prompt (and use the IPv4 address under WSL)
  - Test that the display forwarding is working by runing `glxgears` in your WSL terminal.
 You should see a new window appear with an animation of spinning gears.
  - If you ever run src/main.py, but see nothing happen in the meshcat Window (but also receive no error message), you likely do not have an instance of XcXsrv running.